Cyrof/GopherGate/gophergate-core/README.md

 - Provide a **structured logger** (Zap + Lumberjack) with consistent defaults for both development and production.
 - Centralise **environment loading** (`.env`) and **database connection management**.
 - Provide **built-in database migration support** for all subsystems.
+- Offer **gRPC proto definitions** and generated Go code for cross-application use.
 - Act as a foundation for future cross-application utitlies (config parsing, environment helper, etc).

 ---